Ephraim-usc/egrm/README.rst

     [--genetic_map] or [--map]

 A (comma/space/tab separated) three-column file with first column specifying the physical position in bp and the third column specifying the genetic position in cM.
 The second column is not used.
+The first line will always be ignored as the header.

     [--left LEFT] [--right RIGHT]